Tanmay Agarwal

 Tanmay Dharamchand Agarwal (born 3 May 1995) is an Indian cricketer who plays for Hyderabad.

 A left-handed top-order batsman, Agarwal has also represented Hyderabad at Under-14, Under-16, Under-19, Under-22 and Under-25 levels.
 He scored centuries on both his first-class and List A debuts for Hyderabad in 2014.

-Agarwal holds the world record for maximum number of sixes in a First Class match, smashing 26 sixes in his innings of 366 against Arunachal Pradesh in a Ranji Trophy match.
+Agarwal holds the world record for the maximum number of sixes in a First Class match, smashing 26 sixes in his innings of 366 against Arunachal Pradesh in a Ranji Trophy match.

 Agarwal currently leads the Hyderabad cricket team.

 In February 2017, Agarwal was recruited by Sunrisers Hyderabad for the 2017 Indian Premier League for the base price of 10 lakh Indian rupees.
 In January 2018, he was bought by the Sunrisers Hyderabad in the 2018 IPL auction.